-Immediately after crossing the river, there will be a guard rail with a path to the street below.
+Immediately after crossing the river, there will be a guardrail with a path to the street below.
+Turn right and go down the stairs to stay on the AT.
 Follow that street up river about 50 yards until you cross a wooden bridge.
-Continue along the river and you will see white blazes marking the Appalachian Trail every 100 feet or so.
-After a few hundred yards, just beyond Surprise Falls, a beautiful rapid on the river, the trail goes away from the river with several switch-backs upward.
-The trail is well marked and well established.
+Continue along the river by white blazes marking the Appalachian Trail.
+After a few hundred yards, see Surprise Falls (photo above), a beautiful rapid.
+The trail continues along the river for a short distance past camping spots.
+Then the trail heads up the ridge via several switch-backs to ease the climb.
+The trail is well-marked and well-established.

 Atop the ridge, you'll find three rock promontories along the trail with great views of the river, valley and town.
 Lover's Leap is the second rock outcropping.
 Take a short but steep walk down to reach the point - be very careful walking on loose rock to the edge.
 It's a great stopping point for snacks and water.
 The rocks are jagged, but you can find some spots to sit and enjoy the view.

 Return to the trail and continue up the ridge to the third outcropping.
 Just past it, take a left from the Appalachian Trail to stay on the Lover's Leap trail to Silver Mine.
 You will walk down the back side of the ridge to the Silver Mine parking area.
 Take a left on the road to walk back to the bridge where you began the hike (passing by some shabby shacks).

 For a longer hike, continue on the Appalachian Trail to Tanyard Gap (where the trail crosses US Highways 25 and 70 east about 3 miles by car).
 It's a challenging uphill hike of 5.9 miles.
 If you have two cars, leave one in Hot Springs and drive to Tanyard Gap and hike downhill for 5.9 miles.
 Bluff Mountain Outfitters offers shuttles.